orjerby/tailwindcss-preset-px-to-rem/README.md

 };
 ```

-As an example, the classes applied below become available right away.
+As an example, the classes applied below become available right away.\
-Those classes will calculate and use the rem for you.
+Those classes will convert from px to rem.
-You can use up to 100px in the `font-size` property and up to 1920px in the `spacing` property.

 ```html
 <div class="mt-25 p-15 max-w-640">